sabercodes/Gmail-Profile-Image-Resizer/README.md

-# Gmail Profile Image Resizer
+# 📸 Gmail Profile Image Resizer

-This project is a simple Python script that takes images, finds the face, and crops the image so that it includes the **full head (with hair)** — not just a close-up of the face.
-It's useful for preparing profile pictures, like for Gmail.
+This project is a simple Python script that takes images, detects the face, and crops them with extra space to include the full head (not just a close-up of the face).
+The images are then resized to 300x300 pixels — perfect for Gmail or other profile pictures.

 ---

-## 📂 What This Script Does
+## ✅ What This Script Does

-- Finds the face in each photo.
+- Finds the face in each image.
-- Adds space around the face to include the full head.
+- Adds extra margin around the face (so the full head and hair show).
-- Resizes the photo to 300x300 pixels.
+- Resizes the image to 300x300 pixels.
-- Saves the new photo in a folder.
+- Saves the processed images in a separate folder.

 ---

-## 🛠️ What You Need

-### Tools:
+## 🧰 Requirements

+Make sure you have these installed:

 - Python 3.9
-- Libraries:
+- Required Python packages:
   - `face_recognition`
   - `dlib`
-  - `Pillow` (for image editing)
+  - `Pillow`

+> ⚠️ Installing `dlib` might be tricky.
+You’ll find help in the error message or can ask for support.

 ---

-## ▶️ How to Use
+## 📝 How to Use

-### Step 1: Download the Project
+### 📥 Step 1: Download or Clone the Project

-If you're using GitHub, click the green “Code” button and choose **Download ZIP**
-Then extract the folder.

-Or if you know Git, run:
+Download the ZIP or use Git:

 ```bash
 git clone https://github.com/sabercodes/gmail-profile-image-resizer.git